In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

 - $80,000: 37.5%

 #6.
-You live your live on your own terms.
+You live your life on your own terms.
 The term barista became popular perhaps because millennials feel they can identify a lot with that kind of Starbucks lifestyle.
-They do see themselves working as a barista if not for the sole purpose of getting health insurance.
+They do see themselves working as barista if not for the sole purpose of getting health insurance.

 Barista FI is essentially a place holder for stepping down your work level.

 Once you have finish earning your higher salary to pre-pay retirement, you can then take a lower salary for something that you like to do more.

 The monetary goal here is perhaps to earn a salary that you may be able to survive on.

 For example, your current expenses are $36,000/yr as a family.
 So after pre-paying retirement, you could find a combined job with your spouse to at least earned that amount.
 It can be you earning $2000/mth, and him earning $1000/mth.

 It could be a more variable income where you guys may earn $5000 in some months and $2000 in other months.